rvarago/cpp_refined/README.md

 }
 ```

-With this example, we notice that not all functions need to access the underlying `int` element and operate entirely on `even`.
-So we validate and convert the `int` element to `even` at the very beginning and only fall back to `int` at the very last moment, when we actually need it.
+With this example, we notice that not all functions need access to the underlying `int` element and operate entirely on `even`.
+So we validate and convert the `int` element into `even` at the very beginning and only fall back to `int` at the very last moment, when we actually need it.
 Both operations should ideally at the edges of our applications.

 Although we reported errors via `std::optional` in the example, it's possible to customise it, e.g. to throw an exception.